maddenp/iotaa/README.md

 - Actions: Imperative logic to create or otherwise "ready" assets.
 - Requirements: Dependency relationships defining the order in which tasks must be executed, and allowing a task to use assets from tasks it requires in readying its own assets.

+A workflow can be viewed as a graph where nodes are tasks and edges are dependency relationships between tasks.

 ## Assets

 An asset (an instance of class `iotaa.Asset`) has two attributes: